Home » Catalan government strikes budget deal hostile to property investors

-Catalan President Salvador Illa (PSC) and Comuns leader Jèssica Albiach
+Catalan President Salvador Illa (PSC) and Comuns leader Jèssica Albiach.
+Picture credit: Govern de Catalunya

 Catalonia has taken a decisive step towards limiting property investment across most of the region.
-As part of the 2026 budget agreement inked this week between the Socilast-led Govern (regional government) and the extreme-Left Comuns party, a new law will be approved before the end of June to restrict so-called “speculative” purchases in stressed housing markets.
-For the Spanish Left, all investment is “speculation”.
+As part of the 2026 budget agreement inked this week between the Socilast-led Govern (regional government) and the extreme-Left Comuns party, a new urban planning law will be approved before the end of June to restrict so-called “speculative” purchases in stressed housing markets.

 The Socialists need the Comuns’ votes to pass the budget.
 That arithmetic has effectively handed the hard left control over housing policy — and this reform is their flagship demand.
-Albiach and her 6 seats out of a total of 135 in the Catalan parlament, on the back of 5.8% of the vote in the 2024 elections, is trying to impose a radical change on the property market and property rights in Catalonia.
+Albiach and her 6 seats out of a total of 135 in the Catalan parlament is trying to impose a radical change on the property market in Catalonia.
+The tail is wagging the dog.

 Rent controls already apply across roughly 90% of Catalonia.
 But this agreement represents something qualitatively different.
 Until now, the Government has regulated the price of housing.
 It is now preparing to regulate the legal right to acquire property, using the Law of Urbanism to enforce what it calls the “social function” of housing.